 Personal Capital, on the other hand, does not offer a full-function budgeting tool.
 You can monitor cash flow but cannot set specific spending targets.
-However, in my personal opinion, budgeting functionality is overblown.
+However, in my opinion, budgeting functionality is overblown.

 As I’m sure you can guess, Mint.com uses Intuit’s internal synchronization process.
-When Mint was originally created, it used Yodlee to aggregate financial data.
+When Mint was created, it used Yodlee to aggregate financial data.
 Intuit switched over to their own internal systems that are also used with Quicken — assumedly to save costs.
 This caused all sorts of issues reported by users on Inuit’s forums, and our personal testing confirms these problems.

 Personal Capital, however, uses Yodlee to sync up financial services and has had much fewer reports of synchronization issues.

-Mint uses their own in-house system to sync with financial institutions, which means that Mint has been very unreliable to the point where synchronization stops working.
+Mint uses their in-house system to sync with financial institutions, which means that Mint has been very unreliable to the point where synchronization stops working.
 Personal Capital uses Yodlee to perform the syncing, which has been a much more stable service, from our testing.

 While I don’t have specific numbers, both can sync up with a similar amount of financial services.

-Synchronization is not as reliable with Mint compared to Personal Capital.
-In addition, if you do have issues, Personal Capital is more attentive to fix the issue than Mint.
+From our testing synchronization is not as reliable with Mint compared to Personal Capital.
+Also, if you do have issues, Personal Capital is more attentive to fix the issue than Mint.